Hextable: Rail

 The nearest National Rail station is Swanley, located 2 miles away.

 Buses

-Hextable is served by Arriva Kent Thameside route 477 to Dartford and to Orpington via Swanley.
+Hextable is served by Kent Country route 477 to Dartford and to Orpington via Swanley.

 Sport

 AFC Unity formerly New Town Tigers F.C. is a family run junior football club founded in 2003 who play their games at Hextable Park at the top of Emersons Avenue.

 Nearby areas

 Hextable borders Wilmington to the north, Hawley to the north east, Sutton at Hone to the east, Swanley Village to the south east, Swanley to the south and south west and Joyden's Wood to the west and north west.